Kimi-Toshiko/EPAM-Internship-test-task/README.md

 #### 2. Garage View Functionality (55 out of 55 points)
 ##### Car Management (45 out of 45 points)
-- [x] **CRUD Operations (20 out of 20 points)**: Users are allowed to create, update and delete cars, the list of the cars is also displayed.
+- [x] **CRUD Operations (20 points)**: Users are allowed to create, update and delete cars, the list of the cars is also displayed.
 A car has two attributes: "name" and "color".
 For "delete" operation car is not deleted from the winners table.
 - [x] **Color Selection (10 points)**: Color selection from RGB palette is allowed.
 It displays the selected color on the car's image along with its name.
 - [x] **Management Buttons (5 points)**: Buttons for updating car attributes or deleting it are provided near each car's image.
 - [x] **Pagination (10 points)**: Pagination is implemented for the "Garage" view and displays 7 cars per page.